General entry requirements

 Usually, you must meet all entry requirements by 5 July.
 Otherwise your application will be rejected.

 Conditional enrolment means that you must meet the specific entry requirements by 1 September instead of 5 July.

 For entry restricted programmes conditional enrolment is only a possibility in quota 1 and it is only a possibility in case you are able to attend further classes during July and August and pass a test.
 Furthermore, conditional enrolment is only a possibility if you cannot meet the specific entry requirement for only one subject.

 You must apply for conditional enrolment by 15 March when applying for a place in the programme in general.
 If your application for conditional enrolment is approved, you are allowed to meet the entry requirements by 1 September.
-It is exclusively for the Administration Office to offer an applicant conditional enrolment.
+It is exclusively for the Admission Office to offer an applicant conditional enrolment.